 iii.
 Screw the brine hose back on and reattach the top cover.
 Leave the bypass pulled out.

-8. Leave the softener to automatically finish the recharge over the next 2 hours.
-There is no need to push any buttons.
+8. Leave your softener to automatically finish the recharge over the next 2 hours.
+You don't need to push any buttons.
 The excess water should drain over the next 2 hours, leaving 2-4 inches left in the bottom of the tank.

 9. Depending on how much water you start with, you may need to run multiple recharges.
 Over the next few days, if you notice your tank continuously filling with water in between cycles, you may want to check for Internal Leaks.